 Who is better in the end: eToro or Plus500?

-So who should you choose after reading all of this?
+So who should you choose after reading all of these Plus 500 vs eToro facts?
 Well, I suppose you have an idea what you want out of a broker and have an inclination to either Plus500 or eToro already.

 If you are looking for tight spreads – Plus500 takes the W.